-Pound the cumin, coriander and fennel seeds, the saffron and 1 good pinch of sea salt and white pepper in a pestle and mortar.
-Pick in the rosemary leaves and 2 of the thyme sprigs, finely grate in the orange zest, then muddle in the softened butter until combined.
+Pound the cumin, coriander and fennel seeds, the saffron and a good pinch of sea salt and white pepper in a pestle and mortar.
+Strip in the rosemary leaves and 2 thyme sprigs, finely grate in the orange zest, then muddle in the softened butter until combined.

-Rub the spiced butter all over the lamb, then tightly wrap in a layer of damp greaseproof paper and tin foil.
-Place the lamb into a roasting tray and place on the top shelf of the hot oven.
+Rub all over the lamb, then tightly wrap in a layer of damp greaseproof paper and tin foil.
+Put into a roasting tray and place on the top shelf of the oven.

-Halve and place the tomatoes in a large roasting tray with the whole bulb of garlic.
-Pick in the remaining thyme leaves, drizzle with oil and season with salt and black pepper.
+Halve the tomatoes and place in a large roasting tray with the bulb of garlic.
+Strip in the remaining thyme leaves, drizzle with oil and season with salt and black pepper.

-After 3 hours, place the tray of tomatoes in the hot oven, underneath the lamb, and cook for the remaining 4 hours, or until the tomatoes are super-soft and caramelised.
+Place in the oven, underneath the lamb, for the last 4 hours, so the tomatoes are super-soft and caramelized.

-To make the pickle, finely slice the cabbage, then pick and roughly chop the parsley.
-Place into a large bowl with the vinegar and cloves.
-Mix well.
+To make the pickle, finely slice the cabbage, then roughly chop the top leafy half of the parsley.
+Place in a large bowl and mix well with the vinegar and cloves.

-In batches, place the flatbreads into a large non-stick frying pan for 2 minutes, or until cooked but not coloured, turning halfway.
-Keep warm in foil as you go.
+In batches, cook the flatbreads in a large non-stick frying pan for 1 minute on each side, or until cooked but not coloured.
+Keep warm, wrapped in foil as you go.

-Shred the lettuce, then halve the pomegranate and bash with a wooden spoon until the seeds come tumbling out.
+Shred the lettuce, then halve the pomegranate and, holding one half cut side down in your fingers, gently bash it with the back of a wooden spoon so all the seeds tumble out, and repeat.

-Once ready, remove the tomatoes from the oven and squeeze the garlic flesh out of their skins.
-Using 2 forks, shred the lamb, removing and discarding the bones and any wobbly bits.
+Once ready, remove the tomatoes from the oven, squeeze the soft garlic out of their skins and mix.
+Using two forks, shred the lamb, removing and discarding the bones and any wobbly bits.

 Serve everything in the middle of the table and let everyone build their own delicious flatbread.